bparanj/crystal/programming/iac/docs/experiments/provisioning-step.md

 ### Step 2: Define Infrastructure as Code with Terraform

-1. **Terraform Configuration**: Write Terraform configurations that define the infrastructure required for each customer, including instances created from Packer images, networking resources, security groups, and any other required services.
+1. **Terraform Configuration**: Write Terraform configurations that define the infrastructure required for each customer,  instances created from Packer images, networking resources, security groups, and any other required services.

 2. **Modules for Reusability**: Use Terraform modules to encapsulate the infrastructure components that will be provisioned for each customer.
 This makes the setup more manageable and allows for easy updates and scalability.